LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 ### MONDAY TO DOOOO ###

-- write antMatchers paths in correct order for SecurityConfig Class
+- write antMatchers paths in correct order for SecurityConfig Class [DONE]
 - complete AuthController [DONE]
+- make global err handler class
 - how can now broken user tests be fixed?

 - make http requests for all backend mappings